 PRIDE!
 Then David saw Bath-she-ba and just had to have her.
 Can you hear the devil whispering in David's thoughts?
 "Wow!
 She--is--a--fox!"
 (12:8 & 1Chron 14:3) David had a lot of wives; surely there was one who was at least almost as pretty and as sexy as Bath-she-ba.
 Satan; "You're the king you can do what you want!"
 “I’m the king, I can do what I want to do!”

 And David lost a 3rd) battle to temptation when he accomplished a sexual relationship with Bath-she-ba.
 When she became pregnant; Satan; "Man, you're gonna look like a jerk now!"
 4th) "I've got to protect my good name!"; David tried to trick her husband Uriah into thinking the child was his but Uriah was too honorable to spend the night with his wife while his fellow soldiers were in the uncertainty, discomfort, loneliness and fear combat carries with it like some awful cancer.
 (11:9-11) You have to admire Uriah; he didn’t put himself above his men and he refused to take advantage of what they couldn’t have.
-While losing that fourth battle to temptation David (12:9) killed Uriah with the Ammonite sword.
+5th) While losing that fourth battle to temptation David (12:9) killed Uriah with the Ammonite sword.
+Five; oddly enough, the Biblical number of grace.

 Did David feel proud and pat himself on the back?
 Did he simply not care that he was killing a loyal soldier in God's army?
 Did David count the price of Uriah’s life as a fair trade for preserving David’s good name?

 At that time in the story the murder wasn’t about Bath-she-ba; BECAUSE: If Uriah had innocently thought the child was his own Bath-she-ba would have had her baby and been back with her husband and nobody would have been any wiser.
 (Prov.
 15:3) "The eyes of the Lord are in every place, beholding the evil and the good."
 In his lust had David forgotten that God was looking?
-WHAT ABOUT YOU AND ME; IS GOD LOOKING?
+WHAT ABOUT YOU AND ME; (Prov.
+15:3) GOD IS LOOKING!
+HE KNOWS!
+HE KNOWS!
+5th) Are we like David and need all of God's grace.
+Of course WE do!

 (12:17-23) When the baby died David took a bath, put on clean clothes, went to God’s house and worshipped God.
 Then David said with crystal clear understanding; “I shall go to him, but he shall not return to me.”
 (Psa.
 38:17) David wrote; "----and my sorrow is continually before me."
 I wonder how many times throughout his life David looked with heart wrenching sadness at that tiny grave and whispered; "I caused that".